twthorn/website/content/en/docs/22.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient ChangeTabletTags](./vtctldclient_changetablettags/)	 - Changes the tablet tags for the specified tablet, if possible.
 * [vtctldclient ChangeTabletType](./vtctldclient_changetablettype/)	 - Changes the db type for the specified tablet, if possible.
 * [vtctldclient CheckThrottler](./vtctldclient_checkthrottler/)	 - Issue a throttler check on the given tablet.
+* [vtctldclient CopySchemaShard](./vtctldclient_copyschemashard/)	 - Copies the schema from a source shard's primary (or a specific tablet) to a destination shard.
+The schema is applied directly on the primary of the destination shard, and it is propagated to the replicas through binlogs.
 * [vtctldclient CreateKeyspace](./vtctldclient_createkeyspace/)	 - Creates the specified keyspace in the topology.
 * [vtctldclient CreateShard](./vtctldclient_createshard/)	 - Creates the specified shard in the topology.
 * [vtctldclient DeleteCellInfo](./vtctldclient_deletecellinfo/)	 - Deletes the CellInfo for the provided cell.